 The boots, clothing and hands of any person who has been in contact with infected animals can spread the disease.

-Livestock keepers can stay up to date with the latest classical swine fever developments via the APHA alerts subscription service (opens in a new window).
+Livestock keepers can stay up to date with the latest classical swine fever developments via the APHA alert subscription service.

 More guidance on classical swine fever can be found on the GOV.UK website.